Foundations

 A flower-of-life visualization mapping Bitcoin's core properties - scarcity, decentralization, immutability, and more.
 Click each petal to understand the interlocking concepts that give Bitcoin its monetary premium.

-Discover the properties →
+Reveal the definition →

 Essay